scientisst/scientisst-NButils/README.md

 # ScientISST-NButils
 scientisstNButils is a package for management of the ScientISST Notebooks repository.

+> ⚠️ **WARNING:** Currently, this package is only supported by Unix systems.
+If you are woking with a Windows OS, follow the **Contribution Guide** below and alert this fact to the reviewers!

 ## Installation
 Installation can be easily done with pip: